What is Pulmonary Fibrosis?

 Pulmonary fibrosis is a chronic lung disease usually of unknown cause that causes fibrosis or scarring of the lungs.
 It usually starts in adulthood.
 The fibrosis or scarring makes it difficult for oxygen to enter the bloodstream in the lungs.
 This typically worsens over time.
 As the disease progresses, it can become more difficult to get air into the lungs.
 This is called a restrictive lung disease.
 Some medications are available that can slow disease progression.
 Nothing can cure or stop the disease.
 Lung transplant is often the only option for those with severe disease.

 What Can Stem Cells Do for Pulmonary Fibrosis?

 Stem cells from the patient’s own fat can be effective in improving pulmonary fibrosis symptoms.
-Some patients have seen significant improvement in their measured lung function, but the number of patients measured so far is small.
-Stem cells from your own fat have a strong affect on the immune system.
+(See our blogs What are Stem Cells?and Understanding Adipose-Derived Stem Cells) Some patients have seen significant improvement in their measured lung function, but the number of patients measured so far is small.
+Stem cells from your own fat have a strong effect on the immune system.
 It is believed that disorders of the immune system are an underlying cause of pulmonary fibrosis.
 Fat stem cells may be able to correct these immune problems and improve symptoms.
 Over 80% of patients in the Cell Surgical database have seen improvement.